 Matcha, which directly translates to ‘powdered tea’ in Japanese, found its roots over one thousand years ago, when Japanese monks would consume the beverage, to maintain calm during meditation practice.
 In modern Japan, matcha, at the center tea ceremonies, continues to reflect Zen culture.
+It's also an incredibly popular ingredient in Japanese cooking classes in Sydney.
 Its signature green colour is the result of the slow growth of the leaves under shade, thus obtaining a greater chlorophyll density.
 Once harvested, the leaves are ground into fine powder, combined with hot water and whisked with a bamboo brush or ‘chasen’ to make tea.

 Garnering the attention of superfood lovers and others alike, matcha can be found in a slew of sweet and savoury dishes, from muffins to guacamole, the green powder is known to boost mental wellbeing, weight loss and even fight cancer, Alzheimers and dementia.